science-collective/scoping-review/doc/reflections/daniel-ibsen.md

     struggle with this project - time.
 Finding time to dive in has really been hard amid all the other projects.

+## 2024-04-10

+-   Feels like we got over the hump of getting started and by solving the search using openalex instead of many individual packages for each database.
+-   We have curated lists of all the papers and now much easier to go through.
+Now the project feels like it is moving.